 It’s the infamous ‘back way’ to the ultra-popular Panther Creek Falls.
-This difficult Panther Creek Trail hike departs near Yonah Dam and treks westbound to the waterfall on a particularly difficult trail.
+This alternate route to the falls begins near Yonah Dam and treks westbound to the waterfall on a particularly difficult trail.

 Panther Creek Falls is one of North Georgia’s most popular waterfalls.
 Known for a beautiful cascade over an enormous bluff, a wide and deep swimming hole with chilly water during summer’s hottest temperatures, and fantastic backpacking and hiking with excellent on-trail campsites, the trail is almost always crowded on warm-weather weekends.

 This hike is not the popular seven-mile hike to Panther Creek Falls.
 It’s an alternate route to the ultra-popular waterfall, and while it’s shorter, at 4.7 miles roundtrip, it’s an exceptionally more difficult trek.
 The hike follows the trail westbound from a trailhead near Yonah Dam, winding through tight singletrack trail with steep drop-offs and large obstacles, like fallen trees.
 After making a harrowing trek on the narrow, obstacle-laden trail, the hike departs the creek’s banks, climbing over a steep-pitched mountain before dropping to visit one of Georgia’s most popular waterfalls.
 It’s anything but easy.

 Despite its difficulty, this westbound approach to the famed waterfall explores an exceptionally beautiful forest, visits several sandy beaches and explores several caves set into the creek’s steep-walled banks.
 Mid-hike, the cool pool below the falls makes a great mid-hike reward.
 And unlike the infinitely easier, eastbound approach to the waterfall, it’s likely you won’t see anyone on this alternate trek to the falls.

 Yonah Dam to Panther Creek Falls: the hike

 The adventure begins at the trail’s western trailhead near Yonah Dam (view maps and driving directions), crossing a bridge over the creek and making a hard right on the opposite bank.
 The trail hikes westbound from the bridge, climbing elevation into the forest and following the creek upstream.